awslabs/harmonix/website/docs/integration/control-tower-and-aft.md

 1. Account Request:

-  * Add an account request for the `OPA Management` account in the account_request repository.
+  * Add an account request for the `Harmonix Management` account in the account_request repository.

 ```tree
 ├── account-request